Jorge-Monge/Jorge-Monge/README.md

   - Python for a variety of things (automatic PDF mapping, Esri's ArcGIS Online content management, and many more)

  I studied:
-  - Architecture in the Universidad Politécnica de Madrid.
+  - Architecture in the Universidad Politécnica de Madrid (Masters degree)
-  - Geographic Information Systems at the Southern Alberta Institute of Technology (SAIT)
+  - Geographic Information Systems at the Southern Alberta Institute of Technology (SAIT) (Applied Bachelors degree)
-  - Front-end web development at the University of Calgary (certificate)
+  - Front-end web development at the University of Calgary (Certificate)
-  - C# .NET development at the University of Calgary (certificate, ongoing)
+  - C# .NET development at the University of Calgary (Certificate, ongoing)
   - ... and I continue to study/learn every day!

 Feel free to drop me a line at gis@jorgemonge.ca